Dynamic Electromagnetic Navigation: State-Feedback Control

 \section{State-Feedback Control}

-In this section, we discuss the implementation of a state-feedback controller, that stabilizes the pendulum in upright position.
+In this section, we discuss the implementation of a feedback controller stabilizing the pendulum in upright position.
 A prefilter is designed for reducing steady-state errors when tracking non-zero setpoints.
-Furthermore, we analyze the sensitivity of the system to errors resulting from the calibration of the magnetic field and the motion capture system.
-We introduce an online compensation for these errors that is executed while balancing the pendulum.
+Furthermore, we provide online compensation methods to errors resulting from the calibration of the magnetic field and the motion capture system.